taqinasirr/java/java.md

 *

 <br>

 String          - non modifiable
 StringBuilder   - modifiable.   for string manipulation. cth  reversing a string using reverse(),  inserting a character using insert()
-StringBuffer    - thread safe   rarely used
+StringBuffer    - thread safe.   rarely used